 12:00 pm–12:45 pm Opening keynote panel: Growing your business

-• Case study: How to effectively benefit from market changes, especially in the post-pandemic climate
+• Identify methods to effectively benefit from market changes, especially in the post-pandemic climate.

-• Case study: Top tips for winning new business, retaining existing clients and building your reputation in the industry
+• List top tips for winning new business, retaining existing clients and building your reputation in the industry.

-• Maintaining service excellence and industry knowledge in an ever-changing market
+• Identify ways to maintaining service excellence and industry knowledge in an ever-changing market.

 • What you can and should be doing to drive sales – the key to surviving and building your business